-In addition to being a nurse, Albrecht's mother is a highly respected Cree elder who continues to be involved with many organizations locally and internationally - including the United Nations advising on issues related to human rights and the healing and advancement of indigenous people.
-For this work, Spence was nominated for a Nobel Peace Prize in 2005: big moccasins to follow.
-Albrecht, however, is quick to point out "those are her successes, not mine," with a laugh, before adding: "I think it skips a generation, so I am expecting big things for my kids."
+involved with many organizations locally and healing and advancement of indigenous people.
+For Prize in 2005: big moccasins to follow.
+Albrecht, however, is quick to point out "those are her successes, a generation, so I am expecting big things for my kids."

-Jokes aside, Albrecht has much to be proud of, both professionally and personally.
-She was educated in the oil industry but soon became a stay-at-home mom, "...within RBC, I feel there is a real awareness of the importance of Aboriginal culture to Canada.
+Jokes aside, Albrecht has much to be proud of, both

+"...within RBC, I feel there is a real awareness of the importance of Aboriginal culture to Canada.
 As both, a professional and an Aboriginal woman, I feel respected, celebrated, and proud to work for an organization that embraces diversity."